Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

 As of April 2020, the world has about 3.8 billion users on social media \cite{SocialmediaStat2020}.
-This amount of users is a great opportunity to implement telemedicine healthcare support using social media applications during this pandemic.
-With the use of Whatsapp, the patient can easily consult with a physician using virtual meetings without any contact with other people.
-Then, hospital visits will be also decreased.
-Using this method is applicable to all phases during the COVID-19 \cite{machado2020social}.
+This number of users creates a great opportunity to implement telemedicine healthcare support using social media applications during this pandemic.
+One of the most popular applications is Whatsapp.
+This application provides this chance for patients to consult remotely with their physicians using virtual meetings which will lead to decreasing hospital visits by patients.
+Using this method is applicable to all phases during the \mbox{COVID-19} pandemic \cite{machado2020social}.

-Of all these applications, IoT is most likely to be able to manage the pandemic.
-Its services can be used by patients in order to capture their vital signs.
-It also monitors people’s health situations.
-Most importantly, it handles the treatment of cases by monitoring patients' location.
-Security of captured data is the most important issue with implementing the IoT because the data is different from one patient to another \cite{singh2020internet}.